GitNickProgramming/Dork/documentation/README.rst

 The command below will install any needed extensions for running and testing the program.

 ```
-pip install -r requirements-dev.txt
+pip install -r documentation/requirements-dev.txt
 ```

 ### Installing

-A step by step series of examples that tell you how to get a development env running
+To get a

 Say what the step will be